Luleå: Rail

-Vy Tåg operates a night train services northbound for Kiruna and Narvik, and southbound for Stockholm.
+Luleå has rail lines coming from both north and south.
+SJ operates night train services northbound for Kiruna and Narvik, and southbound for Stockholm.
 Norrtåg operates train services from Luleå to Umeå, Kiruna and Haparanda.

+Sea

+In terms of bulk shipments, the Port of Luleå is one of the country's biggest ports.

 Shopping

 The world's first indoor mall was opened in Luleå in 1955 (architect: Ralph Erskine) and was named Shopping.
 There are two other malls in Luleå: Strand and Smedjan.
 The main shopping streets in Luleå are Storgatan and Kungsgatan.
 A few kilometres outside Luleå there is a shopping centre called Storheden.

 Culture

 Luleå has a variety of cultural institutions, among them Norrbottensteatern; Norrbottens Museum; and Norrbotten Big Band, led by Tim Hagans.
 In January 2007 the Cultural House (Kulturens Hus) was opened.
 A library, concerts, and art exhibitions are all hosted here.

 Luleå is also home to hardcore punk band Raised Fist, melodic death metal band The Duskfall, power metal band Machinae Supremacy and death 'n' roll band Helltrain.

 One of the largest winter festivals in Luleå is the indoor Minus 30-festivalen, held at Kulturens hus (the House of Culture) annually on a Saturday in mid-March.

 Luleå Hamnfestival (Luleå harbor festival) is a big summer event in the center of Luleå, mostly centered around the north harbor.
 The festival has been a recurring event each summer since 2013.
 Held in July, it is a free event not targeting a specific group.
 The festival is the new version of Luleåkalaset which was held each summer from 2002 to 2012, which itself replaced sjöslaget, the summer festival from 1988 to 2002.

 Musikens makt (The power of music) is a smaller, free music festival that is held each summer in August at Gültzauudden since 2010.

 Ice music is a new art form where professional musicians play on instruments made out of ice.
 The concerts are performed in a huge igloo and the instruments pulsate in all the colors of the rainbow.

-Luleå is the base for the Norrbotten Band of the Home Guard Music which concists of voluntary musicians from Norrbotten County's Home Guard.
+Luleå is the base for the Norrbotten Band of the Home Guard Music which consists of voluntary musicians from Norrbotten County's Home Guard.